Pchank/caffe-sal/README.md

 Introduction
 ------------------------------------------------------------------------------------------------------------------
 This file contains our saliency detection models appeared in ICCV2017.
-We dive into the convolutional features in pre-trained FCN models and propose the following methods.
+We delve into the convolutional features in pre-trained FCN models and propose the following methods.

 1) Amulet